 Feroze first proposed to Indira when he was too young the age of only sixteen but her mother rejected it.

-After that, he grew their close and intimate relations with Nehru family especially with the mother of Indira Nehru and when she died on 28 February 1936 Feroze was at her bedside.
+After that, he grew their close and intimate relations with Nehru family, especially with the mother of Indira Nehru and when she died on 28 February 1936 Feroze was at her bedside.
 Subsequently, in these years Feroze and Indira close to each other.

-When Feroze was here in Europe to fulfill their higher education then he joined the accompaniment of Indra Nehru (Daughter of veteran Indian leader Jawaharlal Nehru) later he proposed Indra for marriage and his proposal was accepted by Indira.
+When Feroze was here in Europe to fulfill their higher education, then he joined the accompaniment of Indra Nehru (Daughter of veteran Indian leader Jawaharlal Nehru) later he proposed Indra for marriage and his proposal was accepted by Indira.

-After that, they came to India and the news become spread all over the India that the daughter of Jawaharlal is marrying with a Parsi(Non-Hindu) and people were against these kinds of bigot and unusual marriage then started opposing their marriage.
+After that, they came to India and the news become spread all over India that the daughter of Jawaharlal is marrying with a Parsi(Non-Hindu) and people were against these kinds of bigot and unusual marriage then started opposing their marriage.

 Feroze and Indra had already accepted the favor and protection of Mahatma Gandhi.

-Later the marriage ceremony of Feroze and Indra took place at Anand Bhawan (residence of Jawaharlal Nehru) on 26 March 1942.
+Later in the marriage ceremony of Feroze and Indra took place at Anand Bhawan (residence of Jawaharlal Nehru) on 26 March 1942.